-- Ports, which owns or operates ports and terminals in the region.
-Ports cluster mainly derives its revenue from general cargo operations, container terminal concessions and port infrastructure leases. - Economic Cities & Free Zones (EC&FZ), which principally operates KEZAD and other industrial cities following the integration of ZonesCorp in 2020.
-Economic Cities & Free Zones mainly derives its revenue from lease of land, warehouses, and other utility services. - Logistics, which provides a range of logistical services, such as transportation, warehouse, freight forwarding, supply chain services and cargo handling services along with other value added services.
-Logistics mainly derives its revenue from warehouse management, freight forwarding and cargo services. - Maritime, which provides a range of marine services, including feedering, as well as transshipment and offshore support services within and outside UAE.
-Maritime mainly derives its revenue from port side service fees, feedering, offshore services, vessel chartering, underwater surveys and other general marine services.
-Maritime also operate international container shipping lines from Egypt that primarily operates in the Middle East, the Red sea regions, - Digital, which provides digital services to external customers through Maqta Gateway as well as services to the Group's other segments.
+- Ports, which owns or operates ports and terminals.
+Ports cluster mainly derives its revenue from general cargo operations, container terminal concessions and port infrastructure leases. - Economic Cities & Free Zones (EC&FZ), which principally operates KEZAD and other industrial cities.
+Economic Cities & Free Zones mainly derives its revenue from lease of land, warehouses, staff accommodation and other utility services. - Logistics, which provides a range of logistical services, such as transportation, warehouse, freight forwarding, supply chain services and cargo handling services along with other value added services.
+Logistics mainly derives its revenue from warehouse management, freight forwarding and cargo services. - Maritime & Shipping, which provides a range of marine services, feedering, as well as transshipment and offshore support services.
+Maritime & Shipping mainly derives its revenue from port side service fees, feedering, offshore services, vessel chartering, underwater surveys and other general marine services. - Digital, which provides digital services to external customers through Maqta Gateway as well as services to the Group's other segments.
 Digital mainly derives its revenue from digitalisation of transactional services, software development and other support services. - Corporate, responsible for managing investments held by the Group, development of infrastructure assets for other segments, management of administrative activities for the segments and general coordination of the Group's activities.

 The accounting policies of the reportable segments are the same as the Group's accounting policies described in note 3.
 Management monitors the operating results of its business units separately for the purpose of making decisions about resource allocations and performance management.
 Segment performance is measured based on adjusted EBITDA.
-Adjusted EBITDA is calculated by adjusting net profit for the period from continuing operations by excluding the impact of taxation, net finance costs, depreciation, amortisation, revenue from government grant amortisation and impairment related to goodwill, intangible assets, property and plant and equipment and investment properties.
+Adjusted EBITDA is calculated by adjusting net profit for the period from continuing operations by excluding the impact of taxation, net finance costs, depreciation, amortisation, revenue from government grant, amortisation and impairment related to goodwill, intangible assets, property and plant and equipment and investment properties.
 The Group's management reporting process allocates intra-Group profit on a product sale to the market in which that sale is recorded.